 King Charles III was crowned on 6 May 2023.
 The free portraits offer an exciting opportunity to commemorate the historic occasion, strengthen civic pride, and reflect the new era in our history.

-The image of the King in full regalia will be released in December by Buckingham Palace and the scheme is funded by the government.
+The image of the King in full regalia has been released by Buckingham Palace and the scheme is funded by the government.